aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/settablepivotglobalizationsettings/_index.md

 ```

 Gets the protection name in the PivotTable.

+**Remarks**

 NOTE: This member is now obsolete.
 Instead, please use PivotGlobalizationSettings.GetTextOfProtectedName(string) method.
 This property will be removed 12 months later since March 2023.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 java.lang.String - The protection name of PivotTable